-Taking Action on Your Narrative
+Taking Action on Your Strategic Narrative

-When a company is aligned around the category it becomes the singular, solid foundation for goals, strategy and execution.
-This is important, because not only does it provide alignment on a day-to-day level, but it can play a significant role in product development, raising funds and finding the right people to join the company.
+When a company is aligned around the category, it becomes the singular, solid foundation for goals, strategy and execution.
+This is important because not only does it provide alignment on a day-to-day level, but it can play a significant role in product development, raising funds and finding the right people to join the company.
 The connected energy that comes from a clear and authentic industry vision can be priceless.

-So, how does an organization identify and define a category?
-There are a lot of ways to get started, but one is to get key stakeholders from every area of the business into a room and dig into what is happening in the industry – the trends, perceptions and misperceptions.
+Get key stakeholders from every area of the business into a room and dig into the state of the industry.
+What are the trends, perceptions and misperceptions?
 By focusing on the role a company plays within an industry category, a narrative begins to form that reveals company vision.

 We like to call this process a discovery session (formally called a ‘Strategic Narrative Messaging Workshop’).
 It’s a full day process, and it helps to have a third party run it to keep it on track.
 You can read step-by-step instructions for the workshop in our book.
-You will be surprised by what emerges from the different stakeholders and you’ll start to see some core, repeated themes that tie directly to the vision.
+You will be surprised by what emerges from the different stakeholders, and you’ll start to see some core, repeated themes that tie directly to the vision.

 Getting everyone on board internally with the new messaging is the first step toward alignment.
 The narrative is meant to be your company’s rallying point.
-You want each and every employee to understand the category and see how the narrative relates to them.
+You want each employee to understand the category and see how the narrative relates to them.
 You want to aim for 100 percent clarity on the company’s vision.
 Internal alignment alone has been invaluable for numerous clients of Catapult.

-The internal rollout of the narrative is meant to be shared with each and every employee.
+The internal rollout of the narrative is meant to be shared with each employee.
 It requires clear directions and insights into how they can fold it into their day-to-day work and why it’s important.
 The narrative also needs to be shareable through company communications and social media.
-You can encourage employees to share the narrative by providing sample social media posts or social media software that automates sharing for employees.
+You can encourage employees to share the narrative by providing sample social media posts or social media software that automates sharing by employees.